Aggregate Accruals and Market Returns: The Role of Aggregate M&A Activity

 Date Written: February 11, 2020

 Extant literature documents that aggregate accruals positively predict future market returns and attributes this relation to either changes in discount rates or systematic earnings management.
 We offer an alternative explanation: aggregate merger and acquisition (M&A) activity drives this relation.
 M&A activity affects the magnitude of accruals, which in turn drives the market return predictability of aggregate accruals.
 We find that the ability of both aggregate accruals and discretionary aggregate accruals (a measure of systematic earnings management) to predict market returns disappears after controlling for aggregate M&A activity.
-Furthermore, aggregate M&A activity predicts future market returns, driven in part by improvements in macroeconomic outcomes.
+Furthermore, aggregate M&A activity predicts future market returns, consistent with a price response to improvements in macroeconomic outcomes due to aggregate M&A activity.

 Keywords: Aggregate Accruals, Market Returns, M&A activity, Economic Efficiency, Macroeconomic Outcomes, Systematic earnings Management